 What benefits do you get with one cup of fresh dragon fruit or pitaya with the seeds?

-#2 It May Help Fight and Even Prevent Cancer (along with other chronic illnesses)
+#2 It May Help Fight and Even Prevent Chronic Diseases

-One of the most incredible health benefits of dragon fruit or pitaya is its ability to fight cancer cells and other high-risk diseases like diabetes and arthritis.
+One of the most incredible health benefits of dragon fruit or pitaya is its ability to potentially fight high-risk diseases like diabetes and arthritis.

 According to this study, polyphenols have a “protective effect” and have been observed to: